eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 ---
 title: Probabilistic and Bayesian Matrix Factorizations for Text Clustering
-excerpt: "Is there such a thing as Bayesian NLP?
-Well, you can use matrix factorization to cluster text, and you can make factorization Bayesian...
-So I gave it a shot!"
+excerpt: "This blog post summarizes some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one specific task in NLP: text clustering."
 tags:
   - bayesianism
   - natural language processing